Welcome to Our Learning Story

 Ellison is a wonderful place for students and staff to come together to learn.
 With a vibrant school community that supports the needs of each of the unique learners at Ellison, students have a multitude of opportunities to explore their passions, set goals for themselves, and reach their full potential.
 As a school family, we recognize the importance of celebrating each individual learner and their accomplishments.

 Opened in 1996, Ellison Elementary is located in the Scotty Creek subdivision.
 It currently serves approximately 200 students.
-The staff consists of 16 Educators, 5 Certified Education Assistants, 2 Clerical staff, 2 Custodial staff, and 1 Administrator.
+The staff consists of 16 Educators, 5 Certified Education Assistants, 2 Clerical staff, 2 Custodial staff, and 1 Principal.
 Each staff member is constantly looking for ways to support the needs of the learners, and working to build strong connections with each of the students at Ellison.

-Our staff has begun to use the Spiral of Inquiry framework as a tool to gather important information about what is happening for our students, and to guide our direction as a staff.
+Our staff is using the Spiral of Inquiry framework as a tool to gather important information about what is happening for our students, and to guide our direction as a staff.
 Questions like, "what are you learning and why is it important" and "what are your next steps in your learning" help us to better understand the needs of our learners and create a coherent direction for transforming learning at Ellison.
 These answers to these questions direct our next levels of work for the school.
+Additionally, we are continuously scanning our students asking them about their experiences at school, how they like to learn, and if they feel connected to the staff in our building.